ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-flying.rst

 -  If you transition to :ref:`MANUAL <manual-mode>` then the VTOL motors will immediately stop.
 In the case of a tilt-rotor, the motors will immediately rotate to foward flight orientation.

+.. warning:: If you do not have sufficient airspeed, an immediate stall will occur!
+Since MANUAL mode is often setup as a reflex driven "bail-out", some users move, or remove this mode, and substitute QSTABLIZE or QLOITER as an alternative "bail-out" for a QuadPlane

 -  If you transition to any other fixed wing mode then the VTOL motors will continue to supply lift and stability until you have reached the :ref:`ARSPD_FBW_MIN <ARSPD_FBW_MIN>` airspeed (or airspeed estimate if no airspeed sensor).
-In the case of tilt-rotors, the motors will tilt to :ref:`Q_TILT_MAX<Q_TILT_MAX>` to begin building forward airspeed for the transistion.
+In the case of tilt-rotors, the motors will tilt to :ref:`Q_TILT_MAX<Q_TILT_MAX>` to begin building forward airspeed for the transition.
+The VTOL motors will behave similar to that in QHOVER and will try to maintain present altitude through the transition.
+The forward thrust is controlled by the throttle stick in a manner similar to whatever fixed wing mode was entered.
+In FBWA, it is directly controlled, ie low stick is zero thrust and the QuadPlane will just hover.
+For tilt-rotors, stick positions below mid-stick will proportionately rotate VTOL motors back towards vertical, since that controls the forward thrust component.
+In FBWB/CRUISE, throttle stick controls forward thrust as in that mode, as a speed or throttle value, depending on whether or not an airspeed sensor is in use.

+.. note:: Unless the :ref:`Q_OPTIONS<Q_OPTIONS>` bit 0 is set, pulling back on elevator will not only pitch the nose up but also increase the VTOL motor output to assist in climbing during the transition airspeed wait phase.

 -  Once that airspeed is reached the quad motors will slowly drop in power over :ref:`Q_TRANSITION_MS <Q_TRANSITION_MS>` milliseconds (default is 5000, so 5 seconds) and will switch off after that.
 And tilt-rotors will slowly rotate to full forward thrust configuration.

+.. note:: Usually by this time the VTOL motor contribution is already very low, since the QuadPlane is already flying, providing lift or climbing, and the VTOL contribution is aiding attitude stabilization.

 -  If :ref:`Q_TRANS_FAIL<Q_TRANS_FAIL>` is not zero, then exceeding this time before reaching  :ref:`ARSPD_FBW_MIN <ARSPD_FBW_MIN>` airspeed will cancel the transition and the aircraft will immediately change to QLAND.
 The default is 0, which disables this timeout.

-If you transition from a fixed wing mode to a QuadPlane mode then the forward motor will immediately stop, but the control surfaces will continue to provide stability while the plane slows down.
+If you transition from a fixed wing mode to a QuadPlane mode then the forward motor/thrust will immediately stop, but the control surfaces will continue to provide stability while the plane slows down.
 This allows for transitions to QuadPlane modes while flying at high speed.
-Tilt-rotors will immediately move to VTOL position.
+Tilt-rotors will, therefore, immediately move to VTOL position.

 The one exception to the forward motor stopping in QuadPlane VTOL modes is if you have the :ref:`Q_VFWD_GAIN <Q_VFWD_GAIN>` parameter set to a non-zero